Anglo-Egyptian War: British bombardment

 The British fleet bombarded Alexandria from 11 to 13 July and then occupied it with marines.
-The British did not lose a single ship, but much of the city was destroyed by fires caused by explosive shells and by ‘Urabists seeking to ruin the city that the British were taking over.
+The British did not lose a single ship, but much of the city was destroyed by fires caused by explosive shells and, according to contemporary British sources, by ‘Urabists seeking to ruin the city that the British were taking over.
 Tewfik Pasha, who had moved his court to Alexandria during the unrest, declared ‘Urabi a rebel and formally deposed him from his positions within the government.

 ‘Urabi's response

 ‘Urabi then reacted by obtaining a fatwa from Al Azhar shaykhs which condemned Tewfik as a traitor to both his country and religion, absolving those who fought against him.
 ‘Urabi also declared war on the United Kingdom and initiated conscription.

 British order of battle

-The British army launched a probing attack at Kafr El Dawwar in an attempt to see if it was possible to reach Cairo through Alexandria.
+The British Army launched a probing attack at Kafr El Dawwar in an attempt to see if it was possible to reach Cairo through Alexandria.
 Afterwards, they determined it would not be possible to reach Cairo from this direction as Egyptian defences were too strong.
 In August, a British army of over 40,000, commanded by Garnet Wolseley, invaded the Suez Canal Zone.
 He was authorised to destroy 'Urabi's forces and clear the country of all other rebels.

 The engineer troops had left England for Egypt in July and August 1882.
 The engineers included pontoon, railway and telegraph troops.

 Wolseley saw the campaign as a logistical challenge as he did not believe the Egyptians would put up much resistance.